 Deep Learning is the subset of machine learning that focuses on artificial neural networks.
 The “deep” component of the name is in reference to the many hidden layers that typically are embedded within neural networks that simulate the function of a biological brain.

-The relatively high performance of neural networks in human-like tasks such as speech and object recognition distinguish deep learning from other machine learning algorithms.
+The relatively high performance of neural networks in human-like tasks such as speech and object recognition distinguishes deep learning from other machine learning algorithms.

 There are several methods to accurately evaluate the performance of ML algorithms.
 Methods vary based on which algorithm is being evaluated, and for which purpose.
 For classifiers such as Logistic Regression, confusion matrices inform analysts of the number of true and false positives as well as negatives to calculate values such as recall, precision, and F1 scores.